iTwin/itwinjs-core/docs/bis/fundamentals/intro/federated-digital-twins.md

 # Federated Digital Twins for Infrastructure Engineering

-Bentley defines “Digital Twin” as a digital “replica” of a real physical thing and (optionally) related processes, including the functionality of systems and the roles of people and organizations.
-The Digital Twin may also include analysis and simulation models of the infrastructure and processes.
+Bentley defines "Digital Twin" as a digital representation of physical things and (optionally) related processes, including the functionality of systems and the roles of people and organizations.
+The Digital Twin may also include analysis and simulation models of the things and processes.

+Bentley defines "iTwin" as an Infrastructure Digital Twin, implemented as a federation of digital representations such as iModels, Reality Data, Sensor (IoT) Data, etc.

 ## Connected to physical reality